All Episodes

 Goodbye.

-That uh I feel like that is a reasonable firing offense.
+I feel like that is a reasonable firing offense.

 I agree with that one.

-Um I guess the uh Supreme Court just gave Trump another victory that he can do pocket recessions, resistance, a word you'd never use unless you're talking about the news.
+I guess the Supreme Court just gave Trump another victory that he can do pocket recessions.

-So that would be I think that's like a pocket recession.
+So that would be, I think that's like a pocket recession.

 Is that what that is?

-So I don't know how big a deal that would be, but it is yet another example of the Democrats trying to use law fare to stop Trump from doing everything.
+So I don't know how big a deal that would be, but it is yet another example of the Democrats trying to use lawfare to stop Trump from doing everything.

-I guess that would be like at the new Al Qaeda.
+I guess that would be like at the new Al-Qaeda.

-So um I don't know how many of these people got into the country through our porous immigration plans of the past, but if something starts blowing up, or somebody gets uh assassinated by somebody who came in but uh across the border.
+So I don't know how many of these people got into the country through our porous immigration plans of the past, but if something starts blowing up or somebody gets assassinated by somebody who came in across the border, that is going to be one hell of a shock to the system.

-Um Scott, please look into your vaccine trees.
+Scott, please look into your vaccine trees.

 Fuck you.